As a researcher, my work explores the intersection between technology and people. More specifically,

 Teaching

-of record across in-person and remote modalities.
+161) as a teaching assistant and instructor of record across in-person and remote

 Contact